epiphytelabs/action-chain/create/README.md

-# Epiphyte Create Network Action
+# Epiphyte Create Chain Action
-This action creates a new Ethereum network via Epiphyte.
+This action creates a new Ethereum chain via Epiphyte.

 ## Inputs
-## `auth`
+## `token`
-**Required** The username:password from your Epiphyte account.
+**Required** The API token from your Epiphyte account.
 ## `accounts`
 The number of accounts to create.
-## `chain`
+## `id`
-The chain id of the Ethereum network.
+The chain id of the Ethereum chain.
 ## `mnemonic`
 The wallet seed to use for account creation.
 ## `name`
-The name of the Epiphyte network.
+The name of the Epiphyte chain.

 ## Outputs
 ## `accounts`